-115.216 (b): The agency takes appropriate steps to ensure that residents with disabilities have an opportunity to participate and benefit from all aspects of the agency's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
-GEO policy 5.1.2-A, page 8, section E and facility policy 2019-2, page 4, were used to verify compliance to this standard.
-In interview with the Director, Quality Assurance and Reentry Services (Agency Head Designee), "All GEO facilities have developed PREA education materials in various formats to ensure that individuals with disabilities and those who are limited English proficient can equally benefit from the PREA program.
-GEO has developed posters, pamphlets, videos and large print materials, etc. and provides access to TTY telephones, language lines and designated staff interpreters to ensure we can effectively communicate procedures and available services to residents.
+115.216 (a): The agency takes appropriate steps to ensure that residents with disabilities and residents that are limited English proficient have an opportunity to participate and benefit from all aspects of the agency's efforts to prevent, detect and respond to sexual abuse and sexual harassment.
+GEO policy 5.1.2-A, page 10, section E and facility policy 2019-2, page 3, were used to verify compliance to this standard.
+In interview with the Director, Quality Assurance and Reentry Services (agency head designee), "All GEO facilities have developed PREA education materials in various formats to ensure that individuals with disabilities and those who are limited English proficient can equally benefit from the PREA program.
+GEO has developed posters, pamphlets, videos and large print materials, etc. and provides access to TTY phones, language lines and designated staff interpreters to ensure we can effectively communicate procedures and available services to residents.
 Facilities also reach out to community-based resources (i.e., local colleges or organizations) that might be willing to assist."
-At the time of the onsite audit visit there were two residents who were hard of hearing.
-Both residents had loss of hearing in one ear only.
-They were able to hear and understand questions asked of them and responded appropriately.
+The facility has a TTY which is stored in the Assistant Director, Programs/PCM's office and available for staff use.
+The facility has a contract with Language Line Services and sign language interpretation is included in the contract.
+At the time of the onsite audit visit there were no residents who were identified as deaf, hard of hearing, blind, with low vision, or with physical disabilities.